foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.5 - TBA =

+* Bugfix - Amazon S3 protected URLs for Flash only browsers (edge case)

+= 2.2.4 - 2014/04/11 =

+* Bugfix - Amazon S3 protected URLs failure in edge cases on Flash devices
+* Bugfix - Amazon S3 protected URLs in playlists
+* Bugfix - fix for cursor icon on playlist items
+* Bugfix - video checker now properly reports time out

+= 2.2.3 - 2014/03/28 =

+* Feature - option to change video watermark logo per video - use logo="http://your.logo/url.png" in shortcode.
+The sitewide logo has to be set for this to work though.
+* Feature - playlist captions added (turn on in Settings -> FV Wordpress Flowplayer -> Post Interface Options)
+* Fix - admin front-end JavaScript checker now uses less aggressive color

+= 2.2.2 - 2014/03/13 =

+* Bugfix - OptimizePress 2 integration "admin note" now showing only for admins
+* Bugfix - redirection finally works in Safari - if the popup fails, it opens the link in current window.
+Users can still use the browser back button.

+= 2.2.1 - 2014/02/25 =

+* Feature - added setting for bottom player margin - default to 28px
+* Bugfix - CSS optimization - fix it the original CSS file fails to be opened
+* Bugfix - "no Flowplayer scripts on your site" when there were no videos on homepage

-= 2.2 - 2014/01/23? =
+= 2.2 - 2014/02/24 =

+* Feature - attachment pages now work with FV Flowplayer
+* Feature - OptimizePress2 integration - FV Flowplayer handles the videos inserted in OptimizePress Live Edit
 * Feature - plugin skin CSS gets written into the main plugin CSS file to clean up your site header of any unnecessary style tags
+* Feature - support for live streaming (add live="true" in shortcode)
 * Fix - audio - support for Amazon S3 protected links
+* Fix - "Check template" now looks for html5.js compatibility script and users see warnings on front-end if there are issues with JavaScript on the site
+* Fix - "Check videos" button now uses the same code as admin video checker and is more resilient
+* Fix - "Flash streaming server" settings acts as default RTMP server if there is none in the shortcode
 * Fix - JavaScript only loads if the player is in use on the page
-* Fix - "Flash streaming server" settings acts as default RTMP server if there is none in the shortcode
 * Bugfix - bug in options initialization causing safety resize script missing on fresh install until save of the settings
+* Bugfix - splash image URL encoding

 = 2.1.52 - 2014/01/10 =